-Political Studies 12
+Political Studies 12: Politics and Social Movements

 The main goal of this course is to examine the need to bring about political, social, and economic change in Canada and the World and how we can make this change happen.
+This course will be flexible and responsive to current political issues and events that allow us to take a dive into elections, global conflicts, and social movements as they arise.

-The politics section of the course will focus on government and elections.
-We will learn about government in Canada-the different levels, responsibilities, and how it functions.
-We will also learn about how our electoral system works and the various political parties.
-A main focus will be on comparing different political systems in order to help us identify what parts of Canadian government and elections need to be changed and reformed.
+The politics section of the course will first focus on deepening your understanding of various ideologies and political systems as well as current issues such as the rise of political extremism.
+There will also be a focus on democracy in Canada, the different levels and responsibilities of government and how they function and don't function.
+You will also learn about how different electoral system and the various political parties and political issues in BC and Canada.

 The social movements section will focus on the various methods people and groups use to bring about change in society.
-We will learn about various methods of action such as demonstrations, civil disobedience, social media activism, among others.
-We will also look at past social movements in order to help us to create the movements needed to address current issues like climate change and inequality.
+You will learn about various methods of action such as demonstrations, civil disobedience, property destruction, among others, and the debates that arise from them.
+We will also look at past and present social movements and activists to see what insights they can offer to help address current issues like the climate crisis and growing economic inequality.